tmobile/kardio/README.md

 ## UI Features

 Kardio UI has the following components.
-See [User Guide](Usage.md) for more details.

 -   **Counters -** Display Total Transactions (http requests), Current Requests per Second, Total Containers Run, Current Running Containers, Number of services running and Uptime in percentage on all clusters individually and combined.
 -   **Dashboard -** All services deployed in a cluster will be visible by environments and region.